PYNQ is an open-source project from AMD®that makes it easier to use Adaptive Computing platforms.

 Jupyter Notebookis a browser based interactive computing environment.
 Jupyter notebook documents can be created that include live code, interactive widgets, plots, explanatory text, equations, images and video.

 Using Python, developers can use hardware libraries and overlays on the programmable logic.
-Hardware libraries, or overlays, can speed up software running on a Zynq board, and customize the hardware platform and interfaces.
+Hardware libraries, or overlays, can speed up software running on a Zynq or Alveo board, and customize the hardware platform and interfaces.